An eLearning Evolution: LMS to Learning Experience Platform

 It is these distinct new features as well as the impact-focused, professional development training that ensures the LXP is the new learning experience your learners will want to be a part of.

 If you’d like to learn more about personalised learning experiences, have a read of our Personalised Learning: Your Questions Answered Q&A with a Product Manager.
-If you have any questions regarding the upcoming Stream LXP (formerly Curatr), get in touch.
+If you have any questions regarding Stream LXP, get in touch.